-If you're looking for the best ETFs to buy, a good place to begin is with the largest ETFs as measured by assets under management.
-Unlike their mutual fund cousins, ETFs that have the highest amount of money invested in them can have advantages over ETFs that have lower assets under management.
+If you're looking for the best ETFs to buy, an excellent place to begin is with the largest ETFs measured by assets under management.
+Unlike their mutual fund cousins, exchange-traded funds (ETFs) with the highest amount of money invested in them can have advantages over ETFs with lower assets under management.

-When buying exchange-traded funds (ETFs), one of the most important qualities you'll want to look for is assets under management.
-Trading volume, expenses and tracking record are also important data points to research.
-The reason for the high assets and trading volume is that investors are wise to avoid buying thinly traded ETFs.
+When buying exchange-traded funds (ETFs), one of the essential qualities you'll want to look for is assets under management.
+Trading volume, expenses, and tracking records are also important data points to research.
+The reason for the high assets and trading volume is that investors try to avoid buying thinly traded ETFs.

-Finally, ETFs with a good tracking record are usually better to buy than those with short track records.
-Tracking record is how closely the ETF tracks the benchmark.
-The closer the better.
-Going back to the original point, ETFs with the highest assets under management will also tend to have higher trading volume, low expenses and good tracking.
-For this reason, the most important think to look for in the best ETFs is assets under management.
+Going back to the original point, ETFs with the highest assets under management will also tend to have higher trading volume, low expenses, and good tracking.
+For this reason, the most important thing to look for in the best ETFs is assets under management.

 10 Best ETFs by Assets Under Management (AUM)

 The best ETFs most often have the highest assets under management (AUM).
 They will also have a higher trading volume, which cuts down on the spread between the asking price and the buying price.
 Also, a higher AUM indicates a higher quality fund with a long track record.